dotnet/runtime/docs/workflow/requirements/windows-requirements.md

 - .NET desktop development
 - Desktop development with C++

-To build the tests and do ARM32/ARM64 development, you'll need some additional individual components.
+To build the tests and do ARM32/ARM64 development, you'll need some additional components.
 You can find them by clicking on the *Individual components* tab in the *Visual Studio Installer*:

 - For ARM stuff: *MSVC v143 - VS 2022 C++ ARM64/ARM64EC build tools (Latest)* for Arm64, and *MSVC v143 - VS 2022 C++ ARM build tools (Latest)* for Arm32.
 - For building tests: *C++/CLI support for v143 build tools (Latest)*